 About the Beaufort District Collection:

 The purpose of the Beaufort District Collection is to acquire, preserve, maintain and make accessible a research collection of permanent value that records the history of the area of lowcountry South Carolina known as the old historic Beaufort District.
-It is intended to be used by customers who perform their own research.
-Our philosophy of service is to offer as many free services as possible to those who are interested in learning more about the history, culture, and environment of Beaufort County.
+We have biographies, nonfiction books, video materials and archival collections about local history including Gullah traditions, natural history, archaeology, genealogy, and other topics relevant to Beaufort, Hampton and Jasper Counties.
+The Research Room is intended to be used by customers who perform their own research.
+Our philosophy of service is to offer as many free services as possible to those who are interested in learning more about the history, culture, and environment of Beaufort District.

 The BDC Research Room welcomes all visitors and researchers over the age of 12 years.
 We have space for up to 7 researchers at a time.
 We want you to come use our resources and expertise.
 But group visits must be scheduled in advance of the proposed group visit.
 Please know that we may not be able to accommodate your request.
 We will try, but staffing and the space constraints of our Research Room may not be sufficient to accommodate your request.